Coalfire’s In-House Legal Takes Control With a Modern Discovery Solution

 Before Everlaw, Roemer had to work directly with the employees or managers at Coalfire who owned the relevant data or were otherwise connected to the information.
 The team used disparate tools to store and sift through the documents and outsourced the bulk of discovery to external partners.

-“A lot of people were storing documents in Box, or moving them around from restricted systems for us to have access,” Roemer said.
+“A lot of people were storing documents in Box, or moving them around from restricted systems for us to have access,” Roemer says.
 “We relied heavily on outside counsel to help with the production part.”

-The legal team was looking for a platform that they could own and access directly.
+Her team was looking for a platform that they could own and access directly.

 Leveraging Technology for Speed and Savings